boostorg/redis/README.md

 * `connection::async_run`: Coordinate low-level read and write operations.
 More specifically, it will hand IO control to `async_exec` when a response arrives and to `async_receive` when a server-push is received.
-It will also trigger writes of pending requests when a reconnection occurs.
+It is also responsible for triggering writes of pending requests.

 The example above is also available in other programming styles for comparison

+* cpp20_intro_awaitable_ops.cpp: The version shown above.
 * cpp20_intro.cpp: Does not use awaitable operators.
-* cpp20_intro_awaitable_ops.cpp: The version from above.
+* cpp20_intro_tls.cpp: Communicates over TLS.
 * cpp17_intro.cpp: Uses callbacks and requires C++17.
-* cpp20_intro_tls.cpp: Communicates over TLS.

-For performance reasons we will usually want to perform multiple requests in the same connection.
+For performance reasons we will usually want to perform multiple requests with the same connection.
 We can do this in the example above by letting `async_run` run detached in a separate coroutine, for example (see cpp20_intro.cpp)